|home||[ writing ]||bicycle repair||travel|

 Train tickets usually need to be purchased in advance, often on the previous day or at least 24 hours in advance.
 Refer to the guide book.
 Unfortunately you may have to stand in line for a while, especially in large cities.
 Write down the name of your destination, the day and time, and the class as shown on the train schedule, because the clerk is unlikely to speak English.
 Some hotels can arrange train trips for a small fee; this is worth the cost.

-If all else fails, you can go there blindly and ask the bus station touts.
+If all else fails, you can ask the bus station touts.
 You may not get your first choice but you won't sleep at the bus station.
 I have rarely found the Internet to be much help - the usual listings tend to show only top-end business hotels that can afford the listing, but you do not want to spend vacation time in a business hotel!

 Once at the reception, smile and ask for a nice and quiet room with lots of light and a good view.
 Except at top-end hotels the price difference is usually small.
-Once, in Udaipur, I upgraded from a dank and dark ground-floor cavern to a little penthouse with my own terrace and view over the garden and lake, at the same price.
+Once, in Udaipur, I upgraded from a dank and dark ground-floor cavern to a tiny penthouse with my own terrace and view over the garden and lake, at the same price.
 If you are traveling in the off-season, chances are that there are many available rooms, and you are not in any way obliged to take the first room they offer.
 Higher floors are usually better, but in some cities there is a problem with water pressure there.
 Check that you have towels, soap, and toilet paper.

 I don't care much for breakfast.
 Chances are you'll get better